 The exhibits at ISEC, The InfoAge Space Exploration Center.

 Exhibit 1.
-The SCR-271 antenna that was used during Project Diana to demonstrate that the ionosphere could be penetrated at VHF (very high frequencies) from the Earth and from above the Earth.
-It’s predecessor, The SCR-270 was retrofitted with a larger spring board and better transmitter.
+The SCR-271-D antenna that was used during Project Diana to demonstrate that the ionosphere could be penetrated at VHF (very high frequencies) from the Earth and from above the Earth.
+It’s predecessor, The SCR-270 was retrofitted with a larger “bedspring” antenna and higher-power transmitter.
 It was with this antenna that the Moon Bounce was achieved on January 10, 1946.
 With that success we could radio to communicate with spacecraft.

 This site became known as the Diana Site after the history changing Moon Bounce.
 The team of Project Diana included Col. John DeWitt, E. King Stodola, Harold Webb, Herbert Kauffman and Jacob Mofensen.
 Mathematician Walter McAfee correctly calculated any point on the moon from any point on the Earth.
 His calculations made it possible to correctly compensate for the Doppler shift of radio waves from the Earth to the moon which led to the success of the Moon Bounce.
 The success of the Moon Bounce led to the development of space exploration.